scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 time series (including support for irregularly-sampled time series and measurement errors), features, and other relevant metadata.

-In the next section, we'll describe a few motivating examples of scientific time series analysis problems.
+In the next section, we describe a few motivating examples of scientific time series analysis problems.
 The subsequent sections describe in detail the ``cesium`` library and web front end, including the different pieces of functionality provided and various design questions and decisions that arose